Who is Tsongkhapa?

 The outer bands of the garment are rendered in gold color.

-The body aura and halo behind Tsongkhapa are in gold too with the shading of jewels embedded in between.
-There are the spiraling rays of light emitting from his body as aura.
+The body aura and halo behind are in gold too with the shading of jewels embedded in between.
+There are the spiraling rays of light emitting as aura from the Tsongkhapa's body.

 Sources: CIRCLE OF BLISS, Buddhist Meditational Art